Business & Development Fees

 Revitalization Tax Exemption

 Revitalization Tax Exemption – Economic Revitalization Bylaw 2012, No.1807 was originally adopted by Council on September 17, 2012 and amended in 2019.
 This Bylaw provides an incentive for the construction or alteration of buildings assessed by BC Assessment as Class 4 (Major Industry), Class 5 (Light Industry), or Class 6 (Commercial) which are located within the Revitalization Area defined in Bylaw 1807.
-The construction value of the eligible project must be at least $200,000 to qualify for 100% of the maximum tax exemption for 5 years.
-A further 5 year exemption is eligible on projects valued at greater than $2.5 million.
+The construction value of the eligible project must be at least $200,000 to qualify for 100% of the maximum tax exemption for five years.
+A further five-year exemption is eligible on projects valued at greater than $2.5 million.
 The building permit must have been issued after April 1, 2012.
 The program supports economic revitalization by tying the municipal portion of the property taxes to the assessed value established before the improvements took place.
+The application must be received at the time of building permit issuance.

 The focus of the Economic Revitalization program is: